Parse Modes

 RMETA

 Default mode.
-Each embedded document produces a separate Metadata object.
-Results are returned as a JSON array of metadata objects.
+Each embedded document produces its own Metadata object.
+Results are returned as a JSON array of metadata objects, preserving per-embedded metadata.

 CONCATENATE